Content overview

 Clause 8: Operation

-8.1 - Operational Planning & Control
+8.1 - Operational planning & control

-It is important that an organisation has structural processes in place before and while implementing an ISMS and ISO 27001 such as what is mentioned above in clauses 6.1, 6.2 and 7.5.
+It's important that an organisation has structural processes in place before and while implementing an ISMS and ISO 27001 such as what is mentioned above in clauses 6.1, 6.2 and 7.5.
 This provides scope for efficient processes and a clear path to success.

-8.2 - Information Security Risk Assessment
+8.2 - Information security risk assessment

 A security risk assessment identifies, evaluates, and implements important information security controls.
 It also focuses on preventing security weak spots in applications.
 These assessments must be performed at regular intervals as changes may be made within the ISMS and information security policy.

-8.3 - Information Security Risk Treatment
+8.3 - Information security risk treatment

 Avoiding, optimising, transferring, or keeping risk are some of the risk treatment options.
 The measures can be chosen from a list of security controls used by the organisation's ISMS.